TiberiumFusion/FixedSteamFriendsUI/README.md

 ## Brief
-The Steam client's modern friends/chat feature includes a remotely controlled timebomb.
-Valve set this timebomb off on September 21st, 2023, breaking modern Steam friends/chat for all vgui-capable Steam clients.
+The Steam client's modern friends/chat feature is remotely controlled by Valve.
+On September 21st, 2023, Valve exercised this power to break modern Steam friends/chat for all vgui-capable Steam clients.

 This project restores modern Steam friends/chat to working order for those affected Steam clients, by redirecting the Steam client to run a patched version of friends/chat instead of Valve's broken version.